 Several community members from different groups that use our Fellowship Hall became aware of this project and have also joined us.
 Some workdays we may have 5 or 6 ladies while other Thursdays we may have 12 or more.
 Several of the ladies take bags home to straighten and cut, other tie the strips at home and most of the crocheting is done at home too.

-The first delivery of pads was made this past fall and more fleece was purchased for blankets and in February, 6 more completed pads/blankets and straps were delivered and another delivery will be made in May.
+The first delivery of pads was made in the fall of 2016.
+More fleece was purchased for blankets and a total of 61 pads/blankets have been made and delivered to Roberts Park from February 2017 through April 2018.
 A member of our congregation and community member has to make a monthly trip to Indianapolis, and has generously offered to deliver the completed pads to Robert’s Park UMC for us.